ibmendoza/anchor/DSL.md

 	--name app appserver
 ```

-can be rewritten as cmdfile like the following.
+can be rewritten as cmdfile like so:

 ```
 [docker]